shibino-developer/shibino-developer/README.md

 **Medical Leave** (March 2022 - May 2023)
 - Underwent Rhinoplasty surgery, necessitating a prolonged recovery period to ensure a successful recuperation.
 During this time, I prioritized physical well-being and recovery, demonstrating resilience and determination in overcoming personal challenges.

-**Continued Learning and Skill Enhancement** (June 2023 - Present)
-- Authored insightful tech blogs on topics such as "Starry-Eyed Python: Decoding Satellite Images for Space Discovery" and "Beyond Macros: Revolutionize Automation with Python and RPA," showcasing expertise and thought leadership in emerging technologies.

 ## Contact
 - Email: shibino.pa@gmail.com